Looking up we can see the sky, but the sky isn’t the limit. Looking up we can see the Lord.

 God works in mysterious ways.
-Let be and be still and realize that God is God.
-“Let be” does not mean we give up and do nothing.
+Recognizing that God is God, we let go and let be.
+That does not mean we give up and do nothing.
 We do not lay down in resignation.
 Faith in the Lord is raising us up to good expectations.

 As long as the Sun rises upon the earth we have work to do.
 Change naturally requires a lot of work, which can quickly become overwhelming.
 I believe that is why God gave us a regular day of rest.
 This is when we hit the Pause button.
 This is our Time Out.
 Without rest we forget who we are and who God is, and with scarcely any rest we cannot keep up the good work, as much as we try and as good as our intentions may be.